 I’m in pretty good shape physically, but I do more reps and work out harder when I have a knowledgeable training partner, which in turn leads to me getting in better shape.
 I’m not any smarter or doing any new or special workouts but the guidance I get from an experienced trainer leads to significantly greater success than if I were to work out alone.
 The same may apply to having a financial coach, aka a Certified Financial Planner™, who can develop appropriate strategies – and encourage constructive fiscal behavior to boot – to make your money work harder in pursuit of your long term goals.

 Live for today Plan for tomorrow.

 You may also enjoy:

-DAVID RAE, CFP®, AIF® is a Los Angeles-based retirement planning specialist with Trilogy Financial Services, a firm managing over $3 billion of client assets.
+DAVID RAE, CFP®, AIF® is a Los Angeles-based retirement planning specialist with DRM Wealth Management.
 He has been helping people reach their financial goals for over a decade.
 Follow him on Twitter @davidraecfp on Facebook or www.davidraefp.com

 *Source Dalbar Study Quantitative Analysis of Investor Behavior 2014 This study utilizes date from the Investment Company Institute and Standard & Poor’s to compare investor behavior with the returns of the overall equity market.
 The Average Equity Fund investor represents the aggregate action of all investors in equity mutual funds.
 Investor returns are determined using the change in total equity fund assets after excluding sales, redemptions and exchanges.
 This method of calculation captures realized and unrealized capital gains, dividends, interest, trading costs, sales charges, fees, expenses and any other cost.
 The S&P500 Index is an unmanaged index of large-cap U.S. stocks that is considered to be representative of the U.S. equity market.
 “Fiduciary Financial Planner- The true value” Copyright 2016.